 - As a template block that you can use on a regular basis with your pages.

-- A repeatable block that will change globally when edited.
+- Aa a repeatable block that will change globally when edited.

-You have to be a little careful when using Reusable Blocks as a template, but using Reusable Blocks as a repeatable block is a very powerful way to manage content on your website.
+You have to be a little careful when using Reusable Blocks as a template, but using Reusable Blocks as repeatable blocks is a very powerful way to manage content on your website.

 Let’s take a look at how to create and use Reusable Blocks within your website.